aarnphm/morph/docs/content/SRS/SRS.md

 > The system shall support an offline locally hosted language models for text generation through on-device inference.

 Rationale: Offline functionality would rely on on-device inference to ensure users can generate text without internet connectivity.
 While this requires more local computational resources, it allows for uninterrupted productivity in environments where internet access is limited or unavailable.
 However, this feature might be deferred to future iterations due to the complexity of integrating efficient on-device inference for large language models.

+### Future Non-functional Requirements

+> [!important] UH-EOU1
+>
+> `tinymorph` shall include a session history feature that records and displays the user's most recent editing activities such as document accesses and text modifications.

+Rationale: This functionality streamlines user workflow by providing quick access to recent actions, which reduces the time needed for navigation and increases efficiency.

+> [!important] UH-EOU2
+>
+> `tinymorph` must allow users to interactively review and manually accept or reject changes suggested by the system after their inputs are submitted.

+Rationale: Providing users with the option to manually accept or reject suggested changes allows them with greater control over their content.
+This functionality would enhance user engagement by making the editing process more interactive and ensures that the final output aligns precisely with their preferences and intentions.

+> [!important] UH-PI2
+>
+> The application shall provide options for users to select between light or dark mode based on their system settings or preference.

+Rationale: These theme customization improves visual comfort and personalization, enabling users to adapt the interface to their visual preferences and working environments.

+> [!IMPORTANT] PR-LR2
+>
+> Support different distribution platforms.

+Rationale: `tinymorph` will first ship a web interface.
+It should then reserve the ability to be packaged into a standalone universal binary that can be run on different operating systems and architectures.

+> [!IMPORTANT] OER-SR1
+>
+> User feedback loop must be present.

+Rationale: For further development and UX improvement, a user-feedback loop is required.

+> [!IMPORTANT] CulR-CR2
+>
+> Cultural reference must be factual

+Rationale: If given cultural references are generated, it must utilize tools to fact-check given suggestions (using web-search).

 ## Ideas for Solution